 By any measure, Max Verstappen’s rise has been unprecedented.
-After just one - extremely successful - season in single-seaters, Red Bull shocked the Formula One paddock by placing him with Toro Rosso for 2015.
-Never has one so young, and so inexperienced, lined up on an F1 grid.
+After just one - extremely successful - season in single-seaters, Red Bull shocked the Formula 1 paddock by placing him with Toro Rosso for 2015.
+Never had one so young, and so inexperienced, lined up on an F1 grid.

-But while the move has its critics, Red Bull’s faith in the Dutchman is unquestionable.
-And alongside a scintillating rookie season in F3, immediately impressive F1 outings hinted that Verstappen might really be the once-in-a-generation talent Red Bull believe they have unearthed…
+But while the move had its critics, Red Bull’s faith in the Dutchman was unquestionable.
+And alongside a scintillating rookie season in F3, immediately impressive F1 outings hinted that Verstappen might really be the once-in-a-generation talent Red Bull believed they had unearthed.

 Max Emilian Verstappen was born in Hasselt, in the east of Belgium, on September 30, 1997.
-Motorsport was in his blood: father Jos was competing in Formula One racing at the time - in fact he competed for Tyrrell in Japan 10 days after Max’s arrival - while mother Sophie Kumpen was a successful, and extremely quick, kart driver.
+Motorsport was in his blood: father Jos was competing in Formula 1 racing at the time - in fact he raced for Tyrrell in Japan 10 days after Max’s arrival - while mother Sophie Kumpen was a successful, and extremely quick, karter.

 Max followed suit.
 Aged four, he received his first kart.
 In his first three years, he won nearly every race he entered.
 He had soon graduated onto the national and then international scene, again with emphatic success.
 His ascent culminated in an outstanding 2012, as he swept all before him to become a European and world karting champion.

 But Verstappen was just getting started.
 A remarkable string of six consecutive victories at Spa and the Norisring thrust him into second in the championship, and earned the attention of a number of F1 teams, among them Red Bull.
-One week later, he won the F3 Masters at Zandvoort from pole position, leading every lap en route to victory.
+One week later, he won the F3 Masters at Zandvoort from pole position, leading every lap.

-He would win once more, in the final round, to finish third overall, a sensational performance for a rookie.
+He would win once more, in the final round, to finish his F3 campaign third overall, a sensational performance for a rookie.
 He would also complete a further two Friday practice sessions for Toro Rosso, before testing for the team at the end of the season.

-Preparations for the 17-year-old’s debut season were predictably intensive, and the hype (not least from Red Bull talent chief Helmut Marko, who compared him in the same breath as Ayrton Senna) sky high, but from the off Verstappen looked at ease racing alongside considerably more experienced rivals.
+Preparations for the then 17-year-old’s debut season were predictably intensive, and the hype (not least from Red Bull talent chief Helmut Marko, who mentioned him in the same breath as Ayrton Senna) sky high, but from the off Verstappen looked at ease racing alongside considerably more experienced rivals.